treetop1500/security-report/README.md

     resource: "@Treetop1500SecurityReportBundle/Resources/config/routing.yml"
 ```

+This is ony required if you're not using the symfony command.

 ##Usage##

 To run the security report, simply access the url from any configured allowable IP (replace 'XXXXX' with your configured key):

     http://mydomain.com/services/security-checker/XXXXX

+To run the report command use:

+    bin/console treetop:report

 ###Crons###
 It is recommended to set up a cron to run this checker periodically to alert you of new vulnerabilities.
 Make sure to add the IP addresses of the remote that the cron will be using.